-The Department Seminar Series brings a variety of academic and industrial professionals to give presentations on their areas of research and expertise.
-Held during the Autumn, Winter, and Spring quarters, these free lectures are held on Mondays from 4 to 5 p.m. in Physics Astronomy Auditorium, A118 unless otherwise indicated.
+The Department Seminar Series brings in a variety of academic and industrial professionals to give presentations on their areas of research and expertise.
+Held during the autumn, winter, and spring quarters, these free lectures take place on Mondays from 4 to 5 p.m., unless otherwise indicated.

-The Chair's Distinguished Lecture brings the world's most influential and accomplished Chemical Engineers to the University of Washington.
+This annual event brings the world's most influential and accomplished chemical engineers to the University of Washington.

-Our 2018 inaugural lecture features Dr. Sang Yup Lee, Distinguished Professor at the Department of Chemical and Biomolecular Engineering and Dean of the Korea Advanced Institute of Science and Technology (KAIST) Institutes.
-His research in metabolic engineering, systems biology, industrial biotechnology and nanobiotechnology has yielded over 580 journal papers, 636 patents and numerous awards.
+Past lecturers include Dr. Gregory Stephanopoulos, W. H. Dow Professor of Chemical Engineering and Biotechnology at MIT, and Dr. Sang Yup Lee, Distinguished Professor at the Department of Chemical and Biomolecular Engineering and Dean of the Korea Advanced Institute of Science and Technology (KAIST) Institutes.

-Since 2011, The UW Chemical Engineering Leadership Seminars provide a forum for industrial, academic and government leaders to share their background insights with undergraduate and graduate students.
-Speakers and students have a unique opportunity to discuss topics related to leadership in the chemical engineering profession including career planning, management skills, interpersonal skills, effective planning, entrepreneurship, ethics, and strategic decisions.
+Since 2011, the UW ChemE Leadership Seminars in the fall have provided a forum for industrial, academic and government leaders to share their background and insights with undergraduate and graduate students.
+They give speakers and students a unique opportunity to discuss topics related to leadership in chemical engineering professions, including career planning, management skills, interpersonal skills, entrepreneurship, ethics and strategic decision-making.